OpenCyphal/pycyphal/docs/pages/architecture.rst

   (possibly a non-existent one) or whose parameters are significantly altered (e.g., out-of-sequence transfer-ID).

-These advanced capabilities exist alongside the main communication logic using a separate set of API entities because their semantics are incompatible with regular communication.
+These advanced capabilities exist alongside the main communication logic using a separate set of API entities because their semantics are incompatible with regular applications.

 Virtualization
 ++++++++++++++

-Some transports support virtual interfaces that can be used for testing and experimentation instead of real physical connections.
+Some transports support virtual interfaces that can be used for testing and experimentation instead of physical connections.
 For example, the UAVCAN/CAN transport supports virtual CAN buses via SocketCAN, and the serial transport supports TCP/IP tunneling and local loopback mode.